alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-We use the `Auth.configure` method to <i>method-inject</i> an `AuthProviderConfiguration`, and therefore a `RemoteAuthProvider`, into the singleton `AuthManager` held on `Auth`.
+We use the `Auth.configure(for authProviderConfiguration: AuthProviderConfiguration)` method to method-inject an `AuthProviderConfiguration`.

-In the consuming code, we can simply configure our `AuthManager` with any `RemoteAuthProvider` that EZClientAuth provides an implementation for.
-The client can then rest assured that our remote, cached, and runtime `AuthSession` will all remain synchronized, thanks to the unidrectional control of the `AuthManager`.
+On the client, we can simply configure our `AuthManager` with any `AuthProviderConfiguration` that EZClientAuth provides an implementation for.
+The client can then rest assured that the remote, cached, and runtime `AuthSession` will all remain synchronized, thanks to the unidrectional control of the `AuthManager`.

 On application start, we can simply call `Auth.configure` with our chosen `AuthProviderConfiguration` and that will suffice to begin using EZClientAuth.